jsutch/strcmp_timing_attacks_demo/README.md

 Why authentication shouldn't use libc strcmp (or other non-time-compensated methods).

-The basic idea is to show that time analysis can reveal meaningful information about a string used in a secret or a password if the amount of time it takes to perform the string match isn't buffered.
+The basic idea is to show that, when you make lots of tries to a system, analyzing the amount of time each transaction takes to return can reveal meaningful information about a secret string used in a password or token.

-This example will be to show how the libc strcmp method reveals information about a secret string and, possibly, the string itself in a brute force attack.
 We'll be using python code to demonstrate the action and analysis, but this can be performed with any language that uses similar methods.

+### The Breakdown
 Our secret string is 'apple'.

 A client presents the secret string to the server, who knows the secret string, in an operation that will fail if the secret is incorrect.